los-lejos/sdp-group3/Robot/README.md

 * **angle** should be given by the first two parameters.
 Parameter 1 = the hundreds value of angle.
 Parameter 2 = the tens and units values.
 For example, an angle of 234 is represented by the parameters 2 and 34.
 * **distance** should be given by the third parameter.
 Since this value is not read during KICK_TOWARD we can just use zero, or whatever convention we decide upon.

-## To Do

-* Units for distance?
-Will probably take distances in cm, so need to convert to robot travel units (whatever these are).
-* Test: What happens with negative distances?
-Would be nice to use these for reversing.